TatsuUkraine/flutter_sticky_infinite_list/README.md

   /// If you need infinite list in both directions use `InfiniteListDirection.multi`
   direction: InfiniteListDirection.multi,

-  /// Min child count.
+  /// Negative max child count.
   ///
   /// Will be used only when `direction: InfiniteListDirection.multi`
   ///
-  /// Accepts negative values only
-  ///
   /// If it's not provided, scroll will be infinite in negative direction
-  minChildCount: -100,
+  negChildCount: 100,

-  /// Max child count
+  /// Positive max child count
   ///
   /// Specifies number of elements for forward list
   ///
   /// If it's not provided, scroll will be infinite in positive direction
-  maxChildCount: 100,
+  posChildCount: 100,

   /// ScrollView anchor value.
   anchor: 0.0,